Blendify/blender-manual/blender_docs/manual/render/blender_render/world/world_panel.rst

    If none of these three buttons is checked, your background will just be plain flat color (using the horizon one).
 Paper Sky
-   If this option is added, the gradient keeps its characteristics, but it is clipped in the image (it stays on a horizontal plane (parallel to XY plane): what ever the angle of the camera may be, the horizon is always at the middle of the image).
+   If this option is added, the gradient keeps its characteristics, but it is clipped in the image (it stays on a horizontal plane (parallel to XY plane): on any camera angle, the horizon is always at the middle of the image).
 Blend Sky
    The background color is blended from horizon to zenith.
 If only this button is pressed,